GoogleCloudPlatform/healthcare-federated-access-services/deploy.md

 For more information, see the [SDK documentation](https://cloud.google.com/sdk/docs).

-## Fetch the latest release from GitHub
+### Install the latest release from GitHub

 If you haven't already done so, install `git` and related tools as per the Github's [Set up Git](https://help.github.com/en/github/getting-started-with-github/set-up-git) documentation.

-If this is your first time installing Federated Access components, you will need to clone the repository:
+If this is your first time installing Federated Access components, you will need to clone the repository as follows:

 ```
 git clone https://github.com/GoogleCloudPlatform/healthcare-federated-access-services.git
 ```

 **Tip:** If you are less familiar with `git`, then [Git Basics](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) is a good starting point to understanding the command line interface.

 Then `checkout` the latest release: